Full Stack Developer

 Join us at Klarna where we strive to change payments from something that is “fine” into a smooth and engaging experience.

 We do this using both innovation and determination, pushing ourselves to deliver simple solutions for a complex marketplace.
 Want more details?
 Just have a look over here.
 Want in on the fun?
-Just click the green button above to get started.
+Just click the pink button above to get started.

 Do you love provisioning hosts with a click of a button?
 Do you believe in continuous integration and continuous delivery?
 Do you think that infrastructure should get the same high-quality code treatment that applications get?
 At Klarna Tel Aviv we build awesome web applications using Ruby and Node, but that wouldn’t do us much good if we did not deploy several times a day, run our infrastructure in AWS in an automated fashion, and handle traffic from the EU and US.